RedisAI/vecsim-demo/README.md

 ```
 # Semantic Search
 It's time to upload vector representation of product text fields.
-You will use a pre-trained Natural Language Processing (NLP) model from Huggingface
+You will use a pre-trained Natural Language Processing (NLP) model from Hugging Face

-Now open a notebook illustrating how to generate vectors for the "item_keywords" field
+Open a notebook illustrating how to generate vectors for the "item_keywords" field
 ```
 jupyter lab TextEmbeddings.ipynb
 ```

-The source code for the notebook is here["Generate Embeddings for item keyword data in 1000 products"](TextEmbeddings.ipynb).
+The source code for the notebook is here["Generate Embeddings for item keyword data in 1,000 products"](TextEmbeddings.ipynb).

 And here's the [same exercise with 100K products](100kTextEmbeddings.ipynb).
 This time, You will be using previously generated vectors for 100k products in the Amazon dataset.